milliyang/noise/README.md

 ----------
 - Always welcomed ( Feature or Bugfix or Unitest )
 - Platform Independent
 - Simple is the most important thing.
 No heavy / fancy code.
-No 3rd library.
+No 3rd library(Hope).
 - Keep less code

 Final